K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click ① sub menu of the User Provided Service to rename from the list and click ② "Modify Service".
 ![userprovide-service]

-2. Enter Service Name, Credentials, and Syslog Drain URL of the service to modify.Click “Modify” button from the comfirmatio pop-up to complete User Provided Service Modification.
+2. Enter Service Name, Credentials, and Syslog Drain URL of the service to modify.Click “Modify” button from the comfir pop-up to complete User Provided Service Modification.
 ![userprovide-service2]

 ### <div id='42'/> 3.2.1.2.3.3.
 Delete User Provided Service
 1. Click ① sub menu of the User Provided Service to delete from the list and click  ②“Delete”.
 ![userprovide-del]

-2. Click  "Delete" button on the confirmation pop-up to complete the deletion of the User Provided service.
+2. Click  "Delete" button on the confirm pop-up to complete the deletion of the User Provided service.
 ![userprovide-del2]

 ### <div id='43'/> 3.2.1.3.
 Application